I N T H E N E W S A R C H I V E S

 Folic acid (or "folate") in doses of 400 or more micrograms daily

-These are comparable to the amounts of these common vitamins that are found in many multivitamin preparations.
+B-12 probably is important only in those with frank deficienciesThese are comparable to the amounts of these common vitamins that are found in many multivitamin preparations.
 It is to be stressed that the proper doses of these vitamins has not been determined however, and these are "best estimates" only.
-It would appear that this may be a good estimate however – patients in a study from earlier this year published in the Journal of the American Medical Association again showed a marked increase in the risk of vascular disease in patients with high homocysteine levels, but that the risk appeared to be lower in those who took multivitamins (Graham et. al., Plasma homocysteine as a risk factor for vascular disease).
+It would appear that this may be a good estimate however patients in a study from earlier this year published in the Journal of the American Medical Association again showed a marked increase in the risk of vascular disease in patients with high homocysteine levels, but that the risk appeared to be lower in those who took multivitamins (Graham et. al., Plasma homocysteine as a risk factor for vascular disease).

 You may want to discuss having your homocysteine level determined, or undergoing a "methionine loading test" to see if your levels are high, or whether they are responding to therapy.

 Well, is homocysteine something else to worry about?
-No, worrying won’t do a thing about it . . . but I think it is something to take care of.
+No, worrying wont do a thing about it . . . but I think it is something to take care of.
 While the authors of the NEJM article recommend further studies, I think there is enough data to act, particularly since the treatment has little in the way of side effects.
 Eat those green vegetables and fish.
-If you can’t, or this is insufficient, take vitamins as noted above.
+If you cant, or this is insufficient, take vitamins as noted above.

 STRESS AND THE HEART

-There is a great deal of "common wisdom" that associates stress with heart disease.
+July 15, 1997There is a great deal of "common wisdom" that associates stress with heart disease.
 While this is difficult to measure, several studies have recently shed light on the subject.

 A very well designed study reported in the Journal of the American Medical Association on the occurrence of episodes of inadequate blood supply to the heart muscle ("ischemia") following various types of activities and emotional states.
 Using techniques to measure episodes of ischemia which the patient was not even aware of, they found that episodes of tension, frustration and sadness were followed by a doubling of the risk of experiencing an ischemic event in the next hour.
 (Gullette et al, Effects of mental stress on myocardial ischemia during daily life, JAMA 1997;277:1521-1526).
 Other studies have recently clearly shown a relationship between episodes of anger and heart attacks (this occurs less frequently however if the person was taking aspirin at the time).
 A link with extreme stress was shown by the increase in the rate of cardiac deaths following the recent Northridge, California earthquake.
 An interesting study of persons in a recent Japanese earthquake showed an increase in blood pressure and the tendency of the blood to clot in patients with high blood pressure (Kario K et al. Earthquake-induced potentiation of acute risk factors in hypertensive elderly patients: Possible triggering of cardiovascular events after a major earthquake.
-Journal of the American College of Cardiology, 1997;29:926-33).
+Journal of the American College of Cardiology, 1997;29:926-33).Most of us tend to believe that hot-tempered people have an increased risk of heart disease, but this is an extremely difficult area to study due to the difficulty of measuring things like "anger", "stress" and "hostility".
+All of these have been novel and well-designed studies of such areas.
+They add substantially to the evidence that there is indeed a relationship between these emotions and heart disease.
+Two of the studies implicate "thickening" of the blood as the mechanism, and one suggests that the regular use of aspirin may help.

 The Point: "Negative" emotions including loneliness, depression and now anger continue to be linked to poor outcomes with heart disease.
 Patients who spend time and effort in reducing these are probably investing wisely, although it is unrealistic to think that a "blissful serene" existence is either possible or curative.
 And again, in light of the link to clotting: Take your aspirin!